Alessio76184/Google-Sheets-Qualitative-Analysis-Script/External Codification/README.md

 2. Select the code category to add keywords under.
 3. Enter keywords (comma-separated) to be added under the selected code category.

+## Codebook Template

+I have shared a template Excel file (`Codebook_Template.xlsx`) to be used as the codebook.
+You can copy this template and populate it with your code categories and keywords before using the Google Sheets Codebook Manager.

+## Functionality Details

+### Duplicate Keyword Checking

+When adding new keywords to the codebook, the script automatically checks for duplicate keywords to ensure data integrity.
+If a keyword already exists under the selected code category, the script alerts the user and prevents duplicate entries.

 ## Customization

 You can customize the script by modifying the following sections: